Oxyaine/RainWorldBestiary/README.md

 * Impaled = 9 : When the creature gets impaled with a spear, by the player
 * Killed Player = 11 : When the player is killed by the creature
 * Grabbed Player = 12 : When the player gets grabbed by the creature
+* Eaten = 13 : When the player eats the creature
+* Observe Hearing = 18 : For when the creature hears the player

 #